RunestoneInteractive/httlads/_sources/WorldFacts/cs1_exploratory_data_analysis.rst

 You may recall that Python has a string method called ``strip`` that does exactly what we want.
 How can we get that to apply to all of the strings in the Series?
-Pandas allows us to do this using the ``str`` attribute of the series in combination with most of the standard string methods you know about.
+Pandas allow us to do this using the ``str`` attribute of the series in combination with most of the standard string methods you know about.